mor-1/evaluation-guide/content/evaluation-guide/app-capabilities/data-management.md

 ## What Databases Does Mendix Support?

-The Mendix Platform supports the following database servers:
+The Mendix Platform supports the following database servers for data being managed by the Mendix Runtime:

 * PostgreSQL 9.2, 9.3, 9.4, 9.5, 9.6
 * Microsoft SQL Server 2008, 2008 R2, 2012, 2014, 2016